Spectroscopic optical coherence tomography: Time-frequency analysis methods

 Where $\kappa$ is the scaling factor, which dilates or compress the wavelet $w$.
 In this case, the physical process can be considered as an array of band-filters with constant relative bandwidth to the center frequency, using short windows at high frequencies and long windows at low frequencies.
 Unlike the STFT, the WT method is not constrained by constraint bandwidth and may adapt the window size to a desired frequency.
 For this method the tradeoff is this between time and frequency resolutions.

 Bilinear transforms may be applied, where under the right conditions have a reduced resolution penalty.
 For SOCT purposes the Wigner distribution:

 can be used to extract structural knowledge of samples from time-localized information contained within the cross-terms.
 The Wigner distribution applies a Fourier transform to the autocorrelation of the OCT interferogram.
 The drawback of this method lies in its quadratic nature, contained in its interference terms.
 Separation between the two overlapping signal terms is challenging as this information is contained within the interference terms.
 For time-frequency analysis, the WD effectively suppresses the interference terms and as a result compromises joint time-frequency resolution with the level of suppression of the interference terms.

-Quantitative Determination of Optical Properties
+Quantitative determination of optical properties

 The time-frequency analysis methods described above, result in a wavelength resolved power spectrum $S$ as a function of depth $d$.
 Assuming the first Born approximation, we can describe $S(d)$ using Beer's law: